HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What's a C# attribute?</summary>

 Attributes in C# are metadata added to classes, fields, or methods that may be queried by other classes.
-In this example InitializeOnLoad, a Unity specific attribute, is used to ensure the static constructor on our AutoSave class is called when the game begins.
+In the AutoSave script, InitializeOnLoad, a Unity specific attribute, is used to ensure the static constructor on our AutoSave class is called when the game begins.

 There are many [standard C# attributes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/index) and [Unity specific attributes](http://www.tallior.com/unity-attributes/) that may be used.
 Here are a few random examples: